 Abbott RealTime SARS-CoV-2 assay provides a fully automated solution to help laboratories address the urgent need for patient testing during the Coronavirus (COVID-19) pandemic.

 The assay is engineered with:

 - Dual target assay for RdRp and N-genes (Please refer to the 'Technical Brief- SARS-CoV-2 Variant Detection' file provided in the section above to learn more on the SARS-CoV-2 variant detection)

 - Qualitative detection of nucleic acids from SARS-CoV-2

 Important Safety Information

 Results are for the identification of SARS-CoV-2 RNA.
-The SARS-CoV-2 RNA is generally detectable in nasal, nasopharyngeal and oropharyngeal swabs during the acute phase of infection.
+The SARS-CoV-2 RNA is generally detectable in respiratory specimens during the acute phase of infection.
 Positive results are indicative of the presence of SARS-CoV-2 RNA; clinical correlation with patient history and other diagnostic information is necessary to determine patient infection status.
 Positive results do not rule out bacterial infection or co-infection with other viruses.
-Laboratories within the United States and its territories are required to report all positive results to the appropriate public health authorities.
+The agent detected may not be the definite cause of disease.
+Laboratories within the United States and its territories are required to report all results to the appropriate public health authorities.

 Negative results do not preclude SARS-CoV-2 infection and should not be used as the sole basis for patient management decisions.
 Negative results must be combined with clinical observations, patient history, and epidemiological information.